edpichler/GenerateHTMLTable/README.md

 #Generate HTML Tables
 Generate a beautiful HTML tables to show any data.

-Generated CSSs is **inline** to be compatible with the major email clients.
+1. Generated CSSs is **inline** to be compatible with the major email clients.
+2. The cells of the HTML Table can contains HTML stuff.

 ##How to use